BROADSoftware/HADeploy/docsite/docs/getting_started/next_step.md

-# Getting started
+# Next step

-An application deployment is performed based on a file (or a set of files) describing all its components.
-This description represents a target state HADeploy will have to reach by performing all transformation operation.

-This description can be defined in a single file, or can be spread over several files for ease of management and separation of concerns.

-All these files are defined using YAML syntax, as this syntax will allow both readability and concision.
-(If necessary, you will find a bunch of YAML tutorial on the net).

-### A simple example

 We will describe here the deployment of a simple application, 'broadapp', which will need to deploy some artifacts and resources on a Hadoop cluster, both on nodes and on HDFS.

 We will not deeply enter in the detail of all items.
 You will find more exhaustive description in the Reference part of this document.

-> NOTE: This sample is intended to demonstrate the basic features of HADeploy.
-It is not intended to define 'Best Practices' about Hadoop Application deployment.
+> <sub>NOTE: This sample is intended to demonstrate the basic features of HADeploy.
+It is not intended to define 'Best Practices' about Hadoop Application deployment.</sub>

-For ease of management, this example will be divided in two parts: One describing the application deployment itself, and one describing the target Hadoop cluster.
+This example will be divided in two parts: One describing the target Hadoop cluster (Infrastructure description) and a second one the application deployment itself (Application description)

 ## Infrastructure description

+There is two methods to provide HADeploy with the target infrastructure description.
+One is to explicitly list all hosts.
+Another one is to refer to an already existing Ansible Inventory.

+Let's start with the first one:

-### Fully described
+### Explicit description

 The infrastructure is described in a file with the following content: